RLOpenCatalyst/catdocs/Catalyst/source/installubuntu.rst

 Check the version of npm ::

     npm -v
-    2.4.x

-    NOTE - The npm version required is 3.6.x .
+    NOTE - The npm version required is 3.x .
 If an older version got installed, upgrade the npm version sudo apt-get update
            sudo npm install npm -g

-    Now check the npm version
+    Now check the npm version and make sure it is 3.5.x and above npm -v
-    npm -v
-    3.6.x